Groupon: Business model

 When it first launched, the company offered one "Groupon" per day in each of the markets it served.
 The Groupon worked as an assurance contract using The Point's platform: if a certain number of people signed up for the offer, then the deal became available to all; if the predetermined minimum was not met, no one got the deal that day.
 This reduced risk for retailers, who can treat the coupons as quantity discounts as well as sales promotion tools.
 In the early years before revenue splits began to adjust as necessary, Groupon made money by keeping approximately half the money the customer pays for the coupon.
 More recently that split could vary depending on many factors.

 Unlike classified advertising, the merchants advertising on Groupon do not pay any upfront cost to participate: Consumers are able to search and browse deals via web or mobile and can subscribe to receive emails featuring deals they are interested in based on preferences they input.
 Groupon employs copywriters who draft descriptions for the deals featured by email and on the website.
 Groupon's promotional text strategy in the early years for the deals has been seen as a contributing factor to the popularity of the site, featuring a distinctive mix of thorough fact-checking and witty humor.

 Some publications have noted potential problems with the business model.
 For example, the Wall Street Journal has reported that a successful deal could temporarily swamp a small business with too many customers, risking a possibility that customers will be dissatisfied, or that there won't be enough product to meet the demand.
 In response to these issues, Groupon officials have stated that deals sold will be capped in advance to a number that the business can service effectively.

 In 2015, it was reported that 88% of merchants agree that their Groupon deal brought in new customers, and 82% of customers say they are likely to return to the merchant again.
-As of 2015, Groupon's primary customer base was female consumers with a college education.
+One analysis found only ~20% of Groupon buyers returned for full-price purchases.

 In 2010, it was reported that local merchants found it difficult to get Groupon interested in agreeing to a particular deal.
 According to the Wall Street Journal, seven of every eight possible deals suggested by merchants were dismissed by Groupon.

 Groupon offers a mobile application which allows users to browse, buy deals, and redeem them using the screen as a coupon.